vasanth0908/Led-control-using-Arduino/README.md

-## RESULT:
+## RESULT
-Thus,the design and implement a system for LED control using an Arduino microcontroller and a push button has completed and verified successfully.
+The design and implement a system for LED control using an Arduino microcontroller and a push button has completed and verified successfully.